 - Measure ROI

 The onboarding process can be frustrating and time consuming for most hotel managers.
-There are guests to serve, events to cater and there is never enough staff to fulfill each task.
-Using the right technology can streamline and simplify the onboarding and training program.
-Our guide, Find Train Keep - Addressing Challenges in Hospitality Hiring and Retention with Better Technology suggests new hire training time and associated costs can drop by as much as 50% with the right software.
+There is always a guest to serve, events to cater and there is never enough hotel staff to fulfill each task.
+Using the right technology can streamline and simplify the hospitality onboarding process and training program.
+Our guide, Find Train Keep - Addressing Challenges in Hospitality Hiring and Retention with Better Technology suggests training time and associated costs can drop by as much as 50% with the right software.
 From the beginning, let the employees know that they are being hired into a tech-supportive culture.

 Individuals can take part in the training practices wherever they are on the property.
 Employees will be more comfortable taking breaks when they want and work at their own pace.
 Mobile training ensures that they are trusted with the responsibility of completing each lesson and helps to instill value.
 Watching a quick video when it works for their schedule or when they have downtime, allows them to get up to speed without a loss of productivity.